by J. Cassar Scalia

 Imagine a punctuational middle-path between the period and the exclamation point, a more nuanced option between two extremes to better measure your approval of or pleasure with something.
 Cooler than the hyper-excited exclamation point, warmer than the muted, indifferent period.

 All this punctuation marination got us thinking about greater (more ridiculous) possibilities and we began experimenting with punctuation-glyph crossbreeds.
-We’ve developed a set of this new kind of punctuation called Avant Punctuation- punctuation marks that advance the articulatory potential for tonality in textual utterances.
+We’ve developed a set of this new kind of punctuation called Avant Punc., punctuation marks that advance the articulatory potential for semantic tonality in textual utterances.
 Some can be used somewhat practically while others strike a more singular (absurd) tone.
-To see more click here or check out our facebook page.
+See more here.